 Please leave a comment below telling me what your biggest challenge is.
 What features would you love to see to help you with it?

-I’m an English MA graduate who loves unputdownable books, 35mm photography and a good sketch.
-I love spending my time sightseeing with friends.
+I’m an English MA graduate who loves unputdownable books, 35mm photography and writing.
 One of the most gripping novels I’ve ever read is The Secret History by Donna Tartt.
+I found my role here through the best in digital marketing recruitment, Clockwork Talent.

 It’s a pleasure to meet you!